 The following non-merit job opportunities are now available.
 Please note that these positions generally do not have fringe benefits such as leave, health insurance or retirement, unless specified in the job announcement.

-It is the policy of Fairfax County Government to prohibit discrimination on the basis of race, sex, color, national origin, religion, age, veteran status, political affiliation, genetics, or disability in the recruitment, selection, and hiring of its workforce.
+Fairfax County Government prohibits discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, genetics, political affiliation, or status as a veteran in the recruitment, selection, and hiring of its workforce.

 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 703-222-7314.
 EEO/AA/TTY.

 Fairfax County is a proud Virginia Values Veterans (V3)-certified organization.